- Science

 We have a strong tradition of excellence in music education and value the contribution it makes to each child’s personal development.
 Instilling a love of music is a priority from Reception onwards and we offer our pupils a wealth of experiences throughout their time at Pannal.

 We enrich our classroom curriculum with opportunities for every child to perform on the stage at least annually in a year group production or in one of our extra-curricular groups.
 These include two singing groups designed to encourage participation and enjoyment: Little Voices (KS1) children and Junior Voices (KS2).
-We also have a thriving school orchestra which is open to anyone in KS2 who has a basic understanding of reading music and is keen to play alongside other children.
+We also have a thriving school band which is open to anyone in KS2 who has a basic understanding of reading music and is keen to play alongside other children.
 Throughout the year, there are opportunities for collaborating with other schools, local adult ensembles and wider music making.

 Junior Voices